 Somewhat.
 If you’ve done any mindfulness or meditation before, you’ll probably notice similarities but enjoy the movement and openness.
 If you haven’t, you won’t learn much about mindfulness or meditation, but you might find it difficult at first to adjust to the slower-than-normal pace.
 That’s ok!
 But I encourage you to give it a go anyway, without judgement.
 You’re not required to sit still for a long time, have your eyes closed or do anything that you would find uncomfortable.

-Yes!
 Nature therapy is for everyone.
 The word ‘therapy’ might not be something you’re into.
-Think of it this way: I’m not a therapist, nature is.
+Think of it this way: I’m not a therapist, but nature sure is.

 I’m just a guide who will show you how you might relate to nature in a way that can help you process thoughts and emotions.
 Does anyone go to a shopping centre expecting ‘retail therapy’ to include a therapist?
 And which do you think you would enjoy more, or get the most from in the moment, and afterwards?